pmokariya/DoctorsAppointmentSystem/README.md

 # DoctorsAppointmentSystem

-MVP for Doctors Appointment System.
+MVP for Doctors Appointment System

 - Features are listed here